Grower Glossary – CUpdated 18 days ago

 Clone

-A cutting from a healthy mother plant that develops roots to create an identical plant.
-Guarantees genetic consistency and faster growth.
+A cutting from a healthy mother plant that develops roots to create a genetically identical plant.
+Guarantees genetic consistency and faster first-month growth compared to seed.

-Cronk Tip: Use clean scissors, rooting gel, and gentle light.
-Keep humidity high until roots show through plugs.
+Cronk tip: Use clean scissors, rooting gel, and gentle light.
+Keep humidity high until roots show through the plug.

 Clone Dome / Prop Dome